mish24/addons-server/docs/topics/api/addons.rst

 This endpoint allows you to fetch a specific add-on by id, slug or guid.

     .. note::
+        Non-public add-ons and add-ons with only unlisted versions require both:
+            * authentication
-        Non-public add-ons, or add-ons with only unlisted versions, require authentication and either reviewer permissions or a user account listed as a developer of the add-on.
+            * reviewer permissions or an account listed as a developer of the add-on

     .. note::
         This endpoint will have the add-ons it can access reduced to public